Trash-Recycling-Help/trash-recycling-help.github.io/README.md

-# trash-recyling-help.github.io
+# trash-recycling-help.github.io
-Site where files are downloaded.
+Site where calendar files are downloaded.